Mythology Baby Names Fit for a Goddess or Titan

 Persephone is a girl’s name of Greek origin, meaning “bringer of destruction.”
 Persephone was the goddess queen of the underworld and wife of the god Hades.
 The name Persephone is ethereal and mystical.
 It has an exquisite sound that will make a lovely name for any young lady.

-Similar names: Pasithea, Orphea, Galatea
+Similar names: Philomena

 Phaedra